blakadder/sv06/docs/first-steps.md

 If your X and Y axis motors make terrible sounds during homing or completely stall you need to adjust sensorless homing in the firmware.

 Navigate to *Configuration --> Advanced Settings --> TCM Drivers --> Sensorless Homing* and raise the value for the axis that needs it.
-Common recommendation is between 68 and 72 but it can be even higher.
+Common recommendation is between 68 and 75 or even higher.
 You need the axis to hit the gantry with only a tap instead of ramming into it.
+Save configuration after you're done.

 ## Print these immediately